5 common invoice disputes and how to handle them

 If they aren’t happy to have them replaced, it is still worthwhile asking them to return them to you so that you can check the fault and ensure that it isn’t an issue that could affect more of your products.

 The client may claim that there was an issue, but they had to go ahead and use the product anyway.
 Ask for details and evidence of the condition, and if it’s genuine it could be worthwhile offering a discount as a gesture of goodwill.

-Again, if the first you’ve heard of the problem comes when it’s time to pay, gently push the client for evidence.
+Again, if the first you’ve heard of the disputed invoice comes when it’s time to pay, gently push the client for evidence.